-GemFire 7 and later
+GemFire Version 7 and above

 The purpose of this article is to recognize how the eviction-threshold and critical-threshold impact the distributed system.
 There are pros and cons associated with these settings, and while they can provide added value, it is important to know when you are in danger of negatively impacting your distributed system.

 These resource manager settings are used to protect the system from running out of memory.
 In the perfect environment with sufficient resources, these settings may not come into play at all.
-If you have sufficient heap capacity in your environment to handle ongoing load, bursts of activity, even the failure of other nodes that could put pressure on the remaining nodes, then the incidents this article is attempting to prevent or remedy may not apply to you.
+If you have sufficient heap capacity in your environment to handle an ongoing load, bursts of activity, even the failure of other nodes that could put pressure on the remaining nodes, then the incidents this article is attempting to prevent or remedy may not apply to you.

 That said, perhaps you are constantly having the battle where increases in data or load are negatively impacting your environment, increasing memory pressure.
 This, in turn, may drive eviction in your environment, and if this becomes insufficient, you may surpass your critical-threshold.
 Going above the critical-threshold must be avoided at all costs in the GemFire distributed system.
 While it can protect you against failing fast due to running out of memory in your heap, any sustained length of time above this threshold will likely cause a variety of issues including the removal of a member from the distributed system.